To access the Run Configuration panel

 The Inputs — section may contain:

-Parameters — you can use only static parameters of the value types: int, double, boolean, string and units of Time, Rate, Length, Speed, Acceleration, Area, Amount, Flow rate.
+Parameters — you can use only static parameters of the top-level agent, belonging to the following types: int, double, boolean, string, Date.
+It is also possible to use values in the Time, Rate, Length, Speed, and other units.
 The values of the parameters are specified next to their names.
 The order of parameters in the list corresponds to the order in the Parameters preview section of the top-level agent’s Properties.

 File resources — you can use resources that satisfy the following conditions: they are referenced in the model, stored in the model folder, and have a relative path.
 If the resource does not satisfy one of these conditions, it will be grayed out in the elements tree.